Prepared for

 + See How I Apply This

 How I operationalize it: CareerSpark teaches AI through the one subject every associate is already an expert in: themselves.
 Instead of "Here's how to use AI for business cases," I made it "Let's use AI to see your skills, explore your options, and build your story."
 A 27-year associate terrified she had nothing to offer watched AI break down her work into 20+ transferable skills.
 Her face lit up.
+AI did not replace her judgment.
+It helped her see what she already had but could not articulate.

 + See How I Apply This